mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 Symbol and Zapfdingbats) in a number of situations, and these font files are not available to embed.
 This affects:

 - <span class="parameter">$useCoreFontsOnly</span> is not permitted
-- lists `&lt;ul&gt;` cannot use Zapfdingbats font for bullets
+- lists `<ul>` cannot use Zapfdingbats font for bullets
-- form element `&lt;select&gt;` cannot use Zapfdingbats character as the drop-down symbol
+- form element `<select>` cannot use Zapfdingbats character as the drop-down symbol
 - ISBN/ISSN barcode cannot use Helvetica for the ISBN number (above the bar)

 Also, the fonts GB, BIG5, UHC and SJIS which reference the free CJK font pack from Adobe cannot be used